Moisture Levels are only enabled for zones in Flexible Daily Schedules.

 How to access moisture level data

-Flexible Daily schedules will record the estimated moisture balance of each zone using ET data provided by your preferred weather station.
-To see the moisture level calculated in a given zone, use the "Moisture Levels" screen accessible via the mobile or web interface to better understand when & why a schedule will run or not.
+Flexible Daily schedules will record the estimated moisture balance of each zone using evapotranspiration (ET) data provided by your preferred weather station.
+To see the moisture level calculated in a given zone, use the "Moisture Levels" screen (accessible via the mobile or web interface) to better understand when & why a schedule will run or not.

-3) Go to the "My Yard" card.
+After logging into your account, go to the "Zones" tab.
 Select the zone you wish to review and click anywhere on the zone tile.

 - Previous Moisture Balance for the prior day